Carlos Correa Player Props: Twins vs. Blue Jays

 Carlos Correa At The Plate

-- He has homered in six games this year (13.6%), leaving the park in 3.1% of his chances at the plate.

-- Correa has an RBI in 15 of 44 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- Correa has an RBI in 15 of 45 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.